cits3007/cits3007.github.io/src/faq.md

 If you are not familiar with how to use Vagrant: we will explain how to use it in the first lab class for the unit (in week 2).

+## Software used in CITS3007

+### Why is Virtualbox used to access Linux?

+We use virtualization technology like VirtualBox to ensure students are working in a consistent environment – and any problems encountered can be *exactly* reproduced.

+How a C program behaves, and how its data is laid out in memory, can depend not just on the operating system version and platform the program is compiled for, but also on the exact version of the compiler used.

+Using a common virtual machine image means all students compiling and running a C program should see exactly the same behaviour.

+### Why not used Docker or Windows Subsystem for Linux (WSL)?

+## Linux command-line tools

 ### How can I get familiar with the Linux command-line?